MRI Timeline

 Dr. Richard Cooper, Fri Aug, 2nd 2019

-In comparison to the one in Jan 2019 (4 months before), it is clear that is something slightly different in comparison.
+In comparison to the one in Jan 2019 (4 months before), it is clear that there is something slightly different.

-All MRI Reports have been saved.
-Some were taken for a second opinion, which explains while some of the reports were for the same test.
-They are all here.
+All MRI reports have been saved.
+Some were taken for a second opinion.
+31 reports can be downloaded here.

 Historical Brain MRI Scans

-All MRI scan files, from before my surgery in 2006 until now, can be downloaded here.
+All MRI scan files, from before my surgery in 2006 until now, can be downloaded upon request.